auchak06/Kaili_Auchampach_Notebook/Protocols/Making_Primers_Protocol.md

 14. Recheck R1 and F2 primers in IDT with the linking sequences including
       * The melting temp for these will be closer to 65˚C
       * Both R1 and F2 primers will be facing away from the gene
-15. Go about 1kB away from the end of you gene, and make one more primer repeating steps3-8
+15. Go about 1kB away from the end of you gene, and make one more primer repeating steps 3-8
       * This is your R2 primer
+16. Go 500bp away (further from gene) from the primer you just made, repeat steps 3-8
+  * This is your R0 primer
-16. Go 500bp in the middle of your gene
+17. Finally make two more primers (one forward and one reverse) that will make a product of about 500bp in the middle of your gene
-      * This is to check that the deletion was successful
+  * These are to check that the deletion was successful